 If a jumper isn’t leaning and planting on the side of their foot, they won’t rotate the lower body enough to make the jump.Embed from Getty Images

 If the angles are wrong and the jumper tries to leap over the bar, they will not get enough height, have poor rotation, and miss!Embed from Getty Images

 Takeoff is time to see if the crossbar stays in-place or falls to the runway.
-The high jumper will be happy or worse.
-Get the angles and mechanics right and witness the happiness and joy to follow.Embed from Getty Images
+After takeoff, the high jumper will be happy or worse.
+When a jumper gets the angles and mechanics right, happiness and joy soon follow.Embed from Getty Images